About Chase Injury Law

 Experience that shaped the advocate she became.

-Those same qualities matter in workers’ compensation cases.
-When an injured worker is waiting for treatment, missing paychecks, or being pressured by the insurance company, the details matter.
+When an injured worker is waiting for medical treatment, missing paychecks, or being pressured by the insurance company, the details matter.
 The record matters.
 Strategy matters.

-Michelle brings a practical, disciplined approach to every case, with a focus on helping injured workers understand the system and protect their benefits.
+Michelle brings a practical, disciplined approach to every case, with a focus on helping injured workers understand the system, protect their benefits, and make informed decisions.

 Prepared, practical, and ready to push back.

 Michelle’s background is not just part of her story.
-It shapes how Chase Injury Law approaches workers’ compensation cases today.
+It shapes how Chase Injury Law approaches Florida workers’ compensation cases for injured workers today.

 Calm under pressure

-High-pressure work taught Michelle the importance of staying steady, focused, and prepared when a situation becomes difficult.
+High-pressure work taught Michelle the importance of staying steady, focused, and prepared when a workers’ compensation case becomes difficult.

 Evidence-focused

-Prosecutorial experience shaped the way Michelle evaluates records, testimony, timelines, and the details that can affect a claim.
+Prosecutorial experience shaped the way Michelle evaluates medical records, testimony, timelines, and the details that can affect a Florida workers’ compensation claim.

 Built for litigation

 Workers’ compensation cases require strategy long before a hearing.
-Preparation matters from the beginning.
+Preparation matters from the beginning, especially when benefits or treatment are disputed.

 Focused on injured workers